 - Employment-related service: Grantees offer employment-related services to residents with a range of employment needs.
 This includes services such as work-readiness training, employer linkages, financial counseling, educational advancement, job placement, and employment counseling.

 - Financial incentives:Targeted residents enrolled in Jobs Plus will be granted a 100 percent income disregard that will remain in place for up to 48 months.

 - Community support for work:Grantees market Jobs Plus services and financial incentives to alltargeted residents in a development.
 The goal is to saturate communities with work-related messages and to create a culture of work.

 Jobs Plus services are tailored to residents’ individual needs and are drawn from a menu of on-site and referral services.
 For unemployed residents, case managers will help identify short and long-term employment goals and create plans to accomplish them.
 Employed individuals can work with case managers to take the necessary steps to advance in the labor market.

 Background: Jobs-Plus was conceived in the mid-1990s by the HUD, the Rockefeller Foundation, and MDRC, and put into practice from 1998 to 2003.
 The program targeted all working-age residents, attempting to “saturate” the housing developments with information, services, and incentives to support work.
 MDRC carefully tested Jobs-Plus in six cities and found that where the components were fully implemented, the program produced sustained positive effects on residents’ earnings.
 A 16 percent increase in average annual earnings was sustained up to three years after the program ended.

-Since 2015, HUD has awarded nearly $63 million to 24 public housing agencies (PHA) to implement the Jobs Plus Program.
+Since 2015, HUD has awarded over $136 million through 56 grants to Public Housing Authorities (PHAs) to implement the Jobs Plus Program.